xinyanliang/EDFv0.1/README.md

 # EDF
 **Description**: This package includes the python code of the EDF algorithm for multi-view fusion and its application in chemical structure recognition (close-set and open-set).
-It solves themulti-view features fusion problem by searching an optimal combination scheme of different basic fusion operators.
+It solves the multi-view features fusion problem by searching an optimal combination scheme of different basic fusion operators.

+**Requirement**: The package was developed with python3 and tensorflow-gpu(2.0.3).

 **ATTN**: This package is free for academic usage.
 You can run it at your own risk.
 For other purposes, please contact Dr. Xinyan Liang.